jtamboli/AppStream/README.markdown

 * Database will grow and grow.
 Need to prune at some point.
 * Refresh
 * Code is being "sketched out" and is far from well designed.
 Expect a lot of churn/refactoring

+## FEARURE IDEAS
+* Use the Latent Semantic Mapping framework to classify posts
+* Intelligently handle hashtags, usernames, urls etc - provide popover contextual info/actions on these item, e.g. hashtags popover will have a "view all posts with this hashtag" action.
+* Markdown support
+* built in filtering, blocking, spam control and triggered actions
+* relying on server to fix spam problem is foolish
+* actions include user notifications, scripts?
+* built in fav star style functionality

 ## LICENSE